andrewwio/natural-disaster-locator/README.md

 5. Changed pixels to rem and added colors to icons
 6. Surprisingly easy, I just made the title into a string
 7.
+8. Simple spelling mistake, easily solved, the same as marking the locations of the markers on the map

 # Getting Started with Create React App